Department of Computer Science and Technology

 CHERI uses a range of rigorous engineering techniques to speed development and increase assurance, in a hardware/software/semantics co-design process.
 We use formal models of the complete instruction-set architectures (ISA) at the heart of our design and engineering, both in lightweight ways that support and improve normal engineering practice - as documentation, in emulators used as a test oracle for hardware and for running software, and for test generation - and for formal verification.
 We formalise key intended security properties of the ISA specifications, and establish that these hold with mechanised proof.
 This is for the same complete ISA models (complete enough to boot operating systems), without idealisation.

-Our work on CHERI C/C++, and on porting software to them, is also informed by and informs our Cerberus work on de facto and ISO C semantics.
+Our work on CHERI C/C++, and on porting software to them, is also informed by and informs our work on ISO and CHERI C semantics, in Cerberus.

 All this is in collaboration with the REMS project.